BASE is kickstarting the Energy Savings Insurance in Mongolia

 Daniel Magallon, Managing Director of BASE, and Pablo Oses, Senior Business Developer, introducing the model at the workshop event organized by XacBank at the BlueSky Hotel&Tower.

 In the framework of this project, the sustainability experts of URECA have been selected to conduct the technical validations of projects using the model.
 Originating from Mongolia and based in Singapore, URECA is a climate-tech startup specialising in developing state-of-the-art digital solutions to facilitate and democratise carbon offsetting.
 Leveraging the latest technologies such as blockchain and AI, the company helps households in unplanned ger districts as well as small businesses to shift to clean energies, improving their energy security and increasing their income by selling carbon credits gained by cutting their emissions.
 To ensure the transparency and benefits of those activities, URECA carries strict auditing activities and developed a user-friendly measurement, reporting and verification (MRV) system tracking transactions and their impacts.
-As part of the ESI implementation project in Mongolia, the company will harness its expertise in conducting energy performance analysis to act as a third-party validator and certifier of the savings that technology vendors claim to deliver to customers through their more efficient wp-contentliances.
+As part of the ESI implementation project in Mongolia, the company will harness its expertise in conducting energy performance analysis to act as a third-party validator and certifier of the savings that technology vendors claim to deliver to customers through their more efficient appliances.
 With its strong skills in digital solutions, the company will also design the management information system that will facilitate interactions between ESI adopters and all stakeholders involved, and consolidate reliable and transparent MRV data.

 Kickstarting the model